hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

 When you enable partition grouping, Hazelcast presents three choices to configure partition groups at the moment.

--   First one is to group nodes automatically using IP addresses of nodes, so nodes sharing same network interface will be grouped together.
+-   First partition group configuration choice: Group nodes automatically using IP addresses of nodes, so nodes sharing the same network interface will be grouped together.
 All members on the same host (IP address or domain name) will be a single partition group.
-This helps to avoid data loss when a physical server crashes by not storing multiple replicas of the same partition on the same host.
+This helps to avoid data loss when a physical server crashes because multiple replicas are not stored on the same partition on the same host.
 But if there are multiple network interfaces or domain names per physical machine, that will make this assumption invalid.

 ```xml
 <partition-group enabled="true" group-type="HOST_AWARE" />